rmavis/cms/base/readme.md

 A Field Spec, at very least, will specify the Field type it's based on.
 Depending on the needs/expectations of that Field type, it might also specify subfields, how to extract and parse the value intended for that field, etc.

-A Content Spec, similarly, will at very least specify the Entry it's based on and the Fields that comprise it.
+An Entry Spec, similarly, will at very least specify the Entry it's based on and the Fields that comprise it.

 A Group Spec, unlike the others, is not based on a pre-defined base Group type, but it will need to specify the directory containing the content files relevant to the group, how to `filter` and `prepare` the content.